Table of Contents

 Foods with Lower Glycemic Index

-The elderly nurse should include foods with a lower glycemic index and suitable blood sugar in the elderly diet.
+The elderly caregiver should include foods with a lower glycemic index and suitable blood sugar in their diet.
 Some of these foods are as follows: oats, whole wheat bread, non-starchy vegetables, such as carrots and vegetables grown on farms, beans, sweet potatoes, corn, and pasta (preferably whole wheat).
 Limit your intake of saturated fats as they increase the risk of high cholesterol and heart disease and cause diabetes in seniors.
 If the elderly are interested in eating rice, it is better to combine foods to reduce their glycemic index.

 If the elderly consume too much food, it is essential to know how food affects their health.
 There is no need to eliminate carbohydrates in the diet of the elderly.
 Researchers have shown that the risk of dying from a low carb diet is the same as dying from a high carb diet.
 The best intake of carbohydrates per day and in meals and snacks is 50 to 55%.